Non-governmental organization: Influence on world affairs

 Service-delivery NGOs provide public goods and services which governments of developing countries are unable to provide due to a lack of resources.
 They may be contractors or collaborate with government agencies to reduce the cost of public goods.
 Capacity-building NGOs affect "culture, structure, projects and daily operations".

-Advocacy and public-education NGOs aim to modify behavior and ideas through communication, crafting messages to promote social, political, or environmental changes (and as news organisations have cut foreign bureaux, many NGOs have begun to expand into news reporting).
+Advocacy and public-education NGOs aim to modify behavior and ideas through communication, crafting messages to promote social, political or environmental changes (and as news organizations have cut foreign bureaux, many NGOs have begun to expand into news reporting).
 Movement NGOs mobilize the public and coordinate large-scale collective activities to advance an activist agenda.

 Since the end of the Cold War, more NGOs in developed countries have pursued international outreach.
 By being involved in local and national social resistance, they have influenced domestic policy change in the developing world.
 Specialized NGOs have forged partnerships, built networks, and found policy niches.